-Net Metering is one way to measure and value the output of customer-owned generation.
-At Northern Neck Electric Cooperative, Net Metering is an arrangement between the Cooperative and a customer.
-NNEC allows the customer to install renewable fuel generation on the customer’s premises and interconnect it with the Cooperative’s distribution system.
-This arrangement is intended to allow the customer to meet all, or part, of their electricity requirements by using renewable fuel generation on the customer’s premises.
-The meter logs kilowatt hours whenever the customer uses more electricity than is generated by the renewable fuel generation equipment.
-Conversely, the meter credits kilowatt hours on the same meter when the customer generates electricity.
+Net Metering is one way to measure and value the output of member-owned generation.
+At Northern Neck Electric Cooperative, Net Metering is an arrangement between the Cooperative and a member.
+NNEC allows the member to install renewable fuel generation on the member’s premises and interconnect it with the Cooperative’s distribution system.
+This arrangement is intended to allow the member to meet all, or part, of their electricity requirements by using renewable fuel generation on the member’s premises.
+The meter logs kilowatt hours whenever the member uses more electricity than is generated by the renewable fuel generation equipment.
+Conversely, the meter credits kilowatt hours on the same meter when the member generates electricity.
 The result is a month-ending meter reading that represents net use.

-Residential Net Metering is available for customers with a renewable fuel generator that has a rated capacity not exceeding 20 kilowatts (kW).
+Residential Net Metering is available for members with a renewable fuel generator that has a rated capacity not exceeding 20 kilowatts (kW).
 Non-residential Net Metering is available for members with a renewable fuel generator not exceeding 1 megawatt.
-Customers must complete an Interconnection Form and submit it to the Cooperative at least 30 days in advance of interconnection.
-Signatures are required by the vendor (vendor certification), by the electrician (electrician certification), and the customer who is applying.
-The customer must also obtain the appropriate electrical permit and associated electrical inspection required by the local government.
+Prior to starting any construction or installation activity, including the addition or modification of any existing capacity on a previously-installed generator, sections 1 through 4 of the Interconnection Form must be submitted to, and approved by, the Cooperative.
+The member must also obtain the appropriate electrical permit and associated electrical inspection required by the local government.

-- Customers installing a renewable fuel generator that has a rated capacity of 25 kW or less shall maintain homeowners, commercial, or other insurance providing coverage in the amount of at least $100,000 for the liability of the insured against loss arising out of the use of a renewable fuel generator.
+- members installing a renewable fuel generator that has a rated capacity of 10 kW or less shall maintain homeowners, commercial, or other insurance providing coverage in the amount of at least $100,000 for the liability of the insured against loss arising out of the use of a renewable fuel generator.

-- Customers installing a renewable fuel generator that has a rated capacity in excess of 25 kW shall maintain homeowners, commercial, or other insurance providing coverage in the amount of at least $300,000 for the liability of the insured against loss arising out of the use of a renewable fuel generator.
+- members installing a renewable fuel generator that has a rated capacity in excess of 10 kW shall maintain homeowners, commercial, or other insurance providing coverage in the amount of at least $300,000 for the liability of the insured against loss arising out of the use of a renewable fuel generator.

 - NNEC requires a lockable disconnect that is capable of interrupting the maximum rated capacity of the renewable generator.
-This disconnect must be located within site of NNEC's metering device for the customer, and shall be labeled to denote the renewable generator disconnect.
+This disconnect must be located within sight of NNEC's metering device and shall be labeled to denote the renewable generator disconnect.

 The installation shall comply with IEEE 1547, Standard for Interconnecting Distributed Resources with Electric Power Systems, July 2003, as well as all other applicable local, state, and federal regulations.
 Additionally, the grounding scheme must comply with IEEE 1547, and shall be consistent with the grounding scheme used by the electric distribution company.
 The renewable generator and inverter must be UL listed.
 The customer may be required to select a grounding scheme that coordinates with the Cooperative’s electric distribution system.